jleahred/jle_cpp_tk/src/core/hp/hp.md

 When you need to work with complex transformation rules, you can define them outside the grammar rule.

+We could call the "rules" after *transfor2->* **transformation templates**

+When we need complex *transformtion templates* we can write separated from grammars rules

+To do that, we can insert the transformation template to a var and getting it as any other var.

 ```
 [...]
 EXPR    ::=    _ VAR _ = _ EXPR                                 ##transf2-> $(EXPR_TPL)